-Christmas is always a magic time for me.
-The memories of the season never fail to conjure warmth, peace, and the love of family and friends.
+Christmas is always a magic time for me and a season to be thankful.
+The memories never fail to conjure warmth, peace, and the love of family and friends.
 It is a time to reflect on a year gone by, and to dream of the blessings of the year to come.
-It is also an opportunity to reflect upon all of the things and people you are grateful for, and to let them know how you feel.
+It is also an opportunity to reflect upon all the things and people you are grateful for and let them know how you feel.

-My list is too large to enumerate in in its entirety, and no accounting can ever cover all of those who have contributed to a rewarding and fulfilling 2015.
+My list is too large to enumerate, and no accounting can ever cover all those who have contributed to a rewarding and fulfilling 2015.
 Here, at least, is a partial attempt.

 To all of you, my colleagues and friends, thank you for being the kind, supporting, and genuinely decent people you are.
-I cannot think of another profession where those who compete with one another for work are so genuinely supportive of one another.
+I cannot think of another profession where those competing for work are so genuinely supportive of one another.
 It never fails to take my breath away when I see how helpful, warm-hearted, and deeply good voiceover people are.
 It is a privilege to belong to this community, and I am grateful to all of you.